-In 2000, the year after Nuremberg’s 950th anniversary, the first Blaue Nacht / Blue Night invited Nuremberg citizens to see and experience art and culture in an unusual setting and at an unusual time of day.
-Since then, DIE BLAUE NACHT / „The Blue Night“ has become Germany’s biggest and most varied Long Night of Art and Culture, with about 140,000 visitors annually, coming from Nuremberg, the surrounding region, the entire Federal Republic and abroad.
+In 2000, the year after Nuremberg’s 950th anniversary, the first Blue Night invited Nuremberg citizens to see and experience art and culture in an unusual setting and at an unusual time of day.
+Since then, THE BLUE NIGHT has become Germany’s biggest and most varied Long Night of Art and Culture, with about 140,000 visitors annually, coming from Nuremberg, the surrounding region, the entire Federal Republic and abroad.
 On offer are more than 300 programme presentations in over 80 institutions, courtyards, on squares and in the streets of Nuremberg’s Old Town.

-Since 2005, with its annual art competition, DIE BLAUE NACHT / “The Blue Night“ has offered artists the opportunity to present their works (works and projects from the fields of visual arts, such as light installations, movement / performance, new media, (interactive/parti-cipative) activities, etc.) to a larger public for one night (maximum 6 hours) in the participating institutions, in courtyards, in enclosed public spaces, and on squares and streets in Nuremberg’s inner city.
+Since 2005, with its annual art competition, THE BLUE NIGHT has offered artists the opportunity to present their works (works and projects from the fields of visual arts, such as light installations, (acoustic) installations, movement / performance, (interactive/participative) activities, new media etc.) to a larger public in the participating institutions, in courtyards, in enclosed public spaces, and on squares and streets in Nuremberg’s inner city.

-Important Information about DIE BLAUE NACHT / “The Blue Night“” and the Art Competition
+Important Information about the Blue Night Art Competition

 Presentation of Art Projects

-So: please, no submissions of paintings or sculptures which need to be shown in a traditional exhibition!
+So: please no submissions of paintings or sculptures which are supposed to be shown in a traditional exhibition!

 Duration of Project

 It should be kept in mind that an art project has to work for four (preview on Friday) or six hours (Saturday).
 This is important, for example, for performances which might have to be shown several times).
-Breaks are possible, but should be relatively short.
+Breaks between performances are possible, but must be kept relatively short.

-On 4 May, 2018, and 5 May, 2018, the sun does not set until 20:45, so it will only be completely dark after 21:00.
+On 1 May, 2020 (preview), and 2 May, 2020, the sun does not set until about 20:45, so it will only be completely dark after 21:00.
 Projects which only achieve their full impact in complete darkness will either only be shown to advantage for a very short time, or appropriate measures will have to be taken to ensure darkness (e.g. using rooms without windows or windows with blackout), and this should be taken into consideration in the project concept /design and calculation.

 City of Nuremberg Department of Cultural Affairs /Project Office